-Note: BLT Object libraries do not follow CMake's normal transitivity rules.
-Due to CMake requiring you install the individual object files if you install the target that uses them.
+Note: Due to necessary record keeping, BLT Object libraries need to be defined by blt_add_library before they are used in any DEPENDS_ON list.
+They also do not follow CMake's normal transitivity rules.
+This is due to CMake requiring you install the individual object files if you install the target that uses them.
 BLT manually adds the INTERFACE target properties to get around this.